pablogila/aton/README.md

 provides powerful and comprehensive tools for cutting-edge materials research, focused on (but not limited to) neutron science.
+Designed to streamline and simplify workflows in the study of advanced materials, ATON bridges the gap between theoretical modeling and experimental validation, empowering researchers to push the boundaries of materials science.

 Just like its [ancient Egyptian deity](https://en.wikipedia.org/wiki/Aten) counterpart, this all-in-one Python package contains a range of tools